jamesrcounts/jamesrcounts.com/_posts/2025-06-22-why-your-terraform-platform-isnt-scaling.md

 * Variable sets and their associations with workspaces
 * Optionally, Git repositories (when a new repo is needed)

-The workspace layer is revisited as projects grow, new zones are required, or shared pipelines need to be extended.
+This workspace is revisited as projects grow, new zones are required, or shared pipelines need to be extended.
 It's the engine behind scaling your platform one secure, self-contained environment at a time.

 ### 🧩 Shared Modules Workspace

-This layer provides reusable infrastructure building blocks, such as an App Service module or a shared Virtual Network (VNet) template.
+This workspace provides reusable infrastructure building blocks, such as an App Service module or a shared Virtual Network (VNet) template.
 Each shared module gets:

 * Its own Git repository (always 1:1)
 * A Terraform Cloud registry entry
 * Automated registration and webhook setup so updates flow directly from Git

-This layer runs **whenever a new shared capability is developed**, helping teams reuse best-practice infrastructure without duplicating code.
+This workspace runs **whenever a new shared capability is developed**, helping teams reuse best-practice infrastructure without duplicating code.

 ---

-Together, these layers provide a platform that can be deployed securely, consistently, and without ticket-driven friction.
+Together, these workspaces provide a platform that can be deployed securely, consistently, and without ticket-driven friction.
 You don't just automate environments.
 You automate the ability to create and evolve environments as your organization grows.

 ## Getting Started: Bootstrapping the Root Workspace